 If BHS doesn't open the Settings window by default, click on the Settings icon towards the bottom of the left-side menu bar.

-To configure BHS for your device in the Settings window:
+You can configure BHS for your device in the Settings window:

 Connecting a SmartThings device enables you to associate multiple voice capabilities with that device.
 At the bottom left of the screen, click the Device Details icon.
 A menu opens up.